KIMOUGINOT/PMI_V2/README.md

 - A simple pendulum with a fixed non-movable extremity.

-- A forced simple pendulum : it's a simple pendulum whose formerly non-movable extremity now oscillate at a frequence w and an amplitude A.
+- A forced simple pendulum : it's a simple pendulum whose formerly non-movable extremity now oscillate at a frequency w and an amplitude A.

 - A double pendulum : it's a simple pendulum who possess another simple pendulum at one of its extremity (the other one is fixed and non-movable).

-- A forced double pendulum : it's a double pendulum whose formerly non-movable extremity now oscillate at a frequence w and an amplitude A.
+- A forced double pendulum : it's a double pendulum whose formerly non-movable extremity now oscillate at a frequency w and an amplitude A.